-The Fleet Management Unit (FMU) serves as liaison between the NJDOC and Department of the Treasury, Bureau of Transportation Services, to insure that all departmental vehicles are receiving proper repair at all Treasury, Bureau of Transportation Services, repair facilities.
+The Fleet Management Unit (FMU) serves as a liaison between the NJDOC and Department of the Treasury, Bureau of Transportation Services, to ensure that all departmental vehicles are receiving proper repairs at all repair facilities.
 All correspondence between the two departments relating to vehicle operations is handled by the FMU.
-The unit also is responsible for registrations, insurance cards, fueling cards, EZ-Pass account oversight – including transponder assignments – and the replacement of lost or stolen license plates.
+The unit also is responsible for registrations, insurance cards, fueling cards, EZ-Pass account oversight – including transponder assignments.
 The FMU interacts with NJDOC vehicle coordinators and Treasury, Bureau of Transportation Services, staff to evaluate vehicle replacement schedules and orchestrate vehicle exchanges.
-Additionally, continuous evaluation of Federal Motor Vehicle standards is conducted to insure departmental compliance.
+Additionally, continuous evaluation of Federal Motor Vehicle standards is conducted to ensure departmental compliance.

 The FMU manages the department's extensive vehicle database, analyzing current and historical vehicle assignment information as well as mileage reporting to establish vehicle replacement criteria.
 Requests for NJDOC vehicle information from outside agencies is provided when appropriate.
-In addition, the unit composes investigative correspondence of vehicle-related infractions, such as Vehicle Complaints and Traffic Violations forwarded by the Department of the Treasury.
+In addition, the unit investigates and composes correspondence regarding vehicle-related infractions, such as Vehicle Complaints and Traffic Violations forwarded by the Department of the Treasury.

-The FMU prepares all documentation required to acquire new vehicles.
+The FMU prepares all documentation required for the acquisition of new vehicles.
 It also evaluates special equipment needs, such as security equipment, and coordinates installation.
-The unit is constantly on call to assist departmental personnel in the retrieval of disabled vehicles, insuring that retrieval is in compliance with Department of the Treasury policy.
+The unit is always on call to assist departmental personnel in the retrieval of disabled vehicles, ensuring that retrieval is in compliance with Department of the Treasury policy.

 The Office of Training provides corrections personnel with the skills necessary to successfully complete their tasks and to administer the care, custodial treatment and social reintegration of adult offenders committed to correctional facilities in New Jersey.

-In order to qualify for admission into the Correctional Staff Training Academy, applicants must complete a four-phase pre-employment process that includes a background investigation, and physical and psychological examinations.
+In order to qualify for admission into the Correctional Staff Training Academy, applicants must complete a four-phase pre-employment process that includes a background investigation, and physical and psychological examination.

-The NJDOC training facility was relocated in September 1998 from the New Jersey Training School for Boys in Skillman to the National Guard Training Center in Sea Girt.
+The NJDOC training facility is located at the National Guard Training Center in Sea Girt.
 The programs offered are designed to develop and enhance the skills of employees and to prepare them for future advancement, while presenting a comprehensive, multi-faceted approach to training.
 To augment the staff, adjunct instructors are utilized from state correctional facilities as well as various law enforcement agencies.

 College credits, accepted by and transferable to many two- and four-year colleges and universities, are available for the majority of the Office of Training’s course offerings.